How is rhabdomyosarcoma diagnosed?

 If the bone marrow aspiration is being done as a separate procedure, the child lies on a table (on his or her side or belly).
 After cleaning the skin over the hip, the doctor numbs the area and the surface of the bone with local anesthetic, which may cause a brief stinging or burning sensation.
-Even with the local anesthetic, most patients still have some brief pain when the marrow is removed.
 In most cases, the child is also given other medicines to reduce pain or even be asleep during the procedure.
 A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
-The biopsy may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.